SEND Information Report

 - Nenegate School

 IEPs (Individual Educational Plans) are created to put in place support for pupils with SEND.
-The meeting will involve school staff, pupils and parents.
+The meeting will involve school staff, pupils and parents and will take place in school or remotely.
 Reports from health or other sources may be used in creating the plan.
 At the meeting, a plan will be put together outlining strengths and areas for development for the child.
-Targets will be set for the year and the plans will be reviewed at least yearly where progress will be assessed and new achievable targets will be set.
+Targets will be set and the plans will be reviewed at least yearly where progress will be assessed and new achievable targets will be set.
 Children are also encouraged to play a part in these plans and will discuss their views beforehand or will be invited to attend part of the meeting.

 EHC plans are written for pupils who require adjustments to be made to access the curriculum, along with support from <additional professionals> or outside agencies.
 In compiling these plans, reports and meetings with health care providers and social care (where necessary) will be linked with the provision in place at school and any other educational support given.
 The group of professionals involved will compile the plan, along with parents, to discuss strengths and areas for development for the child and to set targets for the upcoming year.
 EHC plans are reviewed yearly where progress will be assessed and new long-term targets will be set.

 At St. Augustine’s Junior School, our governors are involved in writing and reviewing our SEN policy.
-Our SEN governor is Hillary Hull.
+Our SEND governor is Hillary Hull.

 The governors monitor the provision of resources for children with SEND and meet with the SENDCo to ensure that correct provision is in place.